brandonhs/Astraios-Engine/README.md

 ## About The Project

+**This engine is no longer in development and is not recommended for "real" use.**

 Astraios (əˈstriːəs) is a lighweight game engine built from the ground up using lwjgl3.

 ### Built With